alexdalat/perfanno-vscode/README.md

 <br>

 4. Open a source file in vscode and run the `perfanno.readFile` (`Perfanno: Read File`) command using the command palette.
 Select the `perf.out` file generated in the previous step.
-Profit.
+Success!

 ---